The Pope, the Jews, and the Secrets in the Archives

 If there was any distance between Pius XII and Montini in the actions taken in the Finaly affair, I have not found any trace of it in the Vatican archives.
 Montini’s ties with Eugenio Pacelli, the future Pius XII, could scarcely have been stronger.
 He had begun working for him as one of his two chief deputies when Pacelli was still the Vatican’s secretary of state and continued in the same role when, in 1939, Pacelli ascended to the papacy.
 In his final report to the government the following year, the outgoing French ambassador to the Vatican described Montini as the man closest to Pius XII’s heart and added, “Everyone agrees in predicting that Monsignor Montini will himself be pope.”

 Yet, although heavily identified with his patron, Montini had a mind of his own.
 He came from an influential northern Italian Catholic family.
-His father had been a member in parliament of the moderate Catholic Italian Popular Party until Mussolini abolished all non-Fascist parties in 1926.
+His father had been a member in Parliament of the moderate Catholic Italian Popular Party until Mussolini abolished all non-Fascist parties in 1926.
 Montini was an intellectual with sophisticated tastes in art and literature.
 He had quietly worked behind the scenes, while Pius XII was pope, to prevent the Holy Office from condemning the works of the writer Graham Greene.
 The Vatican’s behavior in the Finaly case was a nasty business.
 Did Montini’s involvement on Pius XII’s behalf bother him at the time?
 Did it leave lasting scars?
 Did he think about the Finaly case as he was considering the proposals of the Second Vatican Council to change the Church’s long-held attitudes toward the Jews?
 We may not know the answers to these questions anytime soon; the archives of Paul VI’s papacy will most likely not be opened for many years.

 Not long ago, I was able to reach Robert Finaly by email in Israel, where he and Gérald—now known as Gad—have lived since they were taken there by their aunt.
 Robert recalled the school environment in which they had been held, before their family was able to reclaim them, as one that was “100% Catholic.”
 Students were taught that Jews were destined for damnation.
 Had it not been for the persistence of his family, he and Gad would likely be living elsewhere—in France or Spain—and would, as Robert noted, remember their past very differently.
 The lives they have lived in Israel have been remarkably uneventful.
 Gad pursued a career in the Israeli military and subsequently as an engineer.
 Robert became a doctor, just like his father.